 - Speech and Language Problems

 - Emotional and Behavioral Issues

 The other is penetrating brain injury, in which an object breaks through the skull and penetrates the brain.
 Penetrating brain injuries are much more dangerous and debilitating.
 When the skull is ruptured and the brain is directly damaged by the penetrating object.
-When the brain is directly injured, the effects can vary widely depending on the region of the brain that was affected.
+When the brain is directly injured, the effects can vary widely depending on the region of the brain that was affected, as our Fort Lauderdale traumatic brain injury attorneys have learned.
 In one of the most renowned cases in the history of neuroscience, a man named Phineas Gage, a railroad worker, had an iron bar penetrate the frontal lobe of his brain while he was working in 1848.
 The frontal lobe of the brain controls a person’s temperament and personality.
 After the accident in which Gage’s brain was perforated, he made an astonishing recovery and was able to think, walk, speak and work properly, however his personality was fundamentally altered.
 Friends and colleagues said he was “no longer Gage,” as he began more frequently using profanity and would drink alcohol heavily and initiate fights with people around him- behavior that he did not previously exhibit.

-If you recently sustained a brain injury in any capacity in an accident, call the Fort Lauderdale personal injury lawyers at The Ansara Law Firm to discuss your legal options.
+If you recently sustained a brain injury in any capacity in an accident, call the personal injury lawyers at The Ansara Law Firm to discuss your legal options.
 If someone else caused you to sustain a traumatic brain injury, the effects on your life can be catastrophic.
-Don’t leave your future and your livelihood up to an insurance company- call our Top-Rated attorneys today for a consultation.
+Don’t leave your future and your livelihood up to an insurance company.
+Call the traumatic brain injury lawyers at our Fort Lauderdale firm today for a consultation.

 If you or one of your loved ones recently incurred a traumatic brain injury, call The Ansara Law Firm immediately at (954) 761-4011 to greatly increase your chances of compensation.